 That’s as large as a bark scorpion is going to get, so it could be as old as ten years old.
 But it is an adult and we are finding quite a few of them.
-They are living right on these brick walls on these block walls I should say they run up into those cracks pretty fast see that see how he ran up into there that’s his home, right there just about every home in Arizona has block walls scorpion condominiums, that what we call them.
+They are living right on these brick walls on these block walls I should say they run up into those cracks pretty fast see that see how he ran up into there that’s his home, right there just about every home in Arizona has block walls.
+"Scorpion condominiums," that what we call them.
 So you could see vines here there's no scorpions readily available to see but would but what vines will do their very beautiful but they offer vegetation for here earwigs, crickets, grasshoppers these are all things that scorpions will eat.
-So I do have vines at my home but I do also treat my walls one of the reasons why it's so important to treat your walls if you’re watering at the base of the walls your walls are not stucco so scorpions can go in these cracks really a harbor for scorpion problems. .
+So I do have vines at my home but I do also treat my walls one of the reasons why it's so important to treat your walls if you’re watering at the base of the walls your walls are not stucco so scorpions can go in these cracks really a harbor for scorpion problems.

 But these rocks are so protected look at how moist it is under the rocks perfect place for little baby scorpions to breed under the rocks they've got the rocks to protect them from the birds moisture from here and from the water drippers, the plants you see around us it’s a wonderful environment that's perfect place for a baby scorpion to grow up and become a big scorpion.
 So when people lean things up against their house it creates great harborage for these scorpions.
-As you can see they love to hide in things laying on the ground he’s aggressive that are the biggest.
+As you can see, they love to hide in things laying on the ground he’s aggressive that are the biggest.
 The biggest desert striped scorpion I’ve ever seen, bark scorpion, I’ve ever seen in my life.
 I can barely even speak it’s so big.
 I was a little afraid he was going to run up my leg but the you know he's scared he's been in eating, see that little gnat if we weren’t here harassing him that would be a snack it might be a she and she might be pregnant just wanted to share that with you.
 See how he moves when I tap the ground it’s not because he sees us it is because he doesn't like that tapping it means a bigger something than him is coming, there he is look at that boy.
-I want him for a pet, touch his stinger, what's up dude will be back next week.
+I want him for a pet, touch his stinger, what's up dude.
+We'll be back next week.